Print

 1. Preheat an oven to 350 degrees.

-9. Bake the cake on the middle oven rack until it springs back when you touch it or a toothpick comes out clean.
-It should also be a golden brown color on top.
-Don’t overbake the cake or it will be dry.
-This cake only takes about 17 to 20 minutes to bake, depending on your oven.
-It may only take 15 in your oven so watch it carefully.
+8. Transfer the batter to the prepared pan, and using an offset spatula spread the batter out evenly.
+Bake the cake on the middle oven rack until it springs back when you touch it or a toothpick comes out clean.
+It should also be a light color on top, not browned.
+Don’t over-bake the cake or it will be dry.
+This cake only takes about 15-18 minutes to bake, depending on your oven.

-10. Meantime, place a large lint-free kitchen towel on a counter or work surface and generously sprinkle it with powdered sugar.
+9. Meantime, place a large lint-free kitchen towel on a counter or work surface and generously sprinkle it with powdered sugar.
 I place some powdered sugar in a mesh strainer and shake it evenly over the towel.

-12. Meantime finish making the filling: Add the whipping cream, powdered sugar, and vanilla to the mixing bowl of a stand mixer fitted with the whisk attachment.
-Whisk the mixture on low for about 30 seconds then turn the mixer to high and whisk until the whipping cream is thick.
-Remove the whisk attachment and gently fold in the 1/2 cup of strawberry compote, going down the sides of the bowl, under the whipped cream and back up.
+2. Add the whipping cream, powdered sugar, and vanilla to the same mixing bowl.
+Whisk the mixture on low for about 30 seconds then, cover with a towel, turn the mixer to high and whisk until the whipping cream is thick.
+(The towel prevents splattering).
+Add the cream cheese back to the bowl and whisk just long enough to incorporate the cream cheese.

-16. Cover and refrigerate leftovers for up to 3 days.
+6. Cover and refrigerate leftovers for up to 3 days.

 Notes